rishabhBudhouliya/MLOps/README.md

 - **`k8s/canary`**:
 - **`k8s/production`**:

 The ML model is served via a containerized FastAPI application.
 Upon workflow completion, the final image is deployed to staging.
-The deployment to canary and production environments is currently triggered manually, but the implementation to include integration tests and automatic promotion is fully included in the repository.
+The deployment to canary and production environments is currently triggered manually.

 Currently, there are dummy docker images added under training and model_serving that run through the pipeline.
 These images are referenced in the argocd configurations and k8s, and are served on all the staging, canary and production environements.